sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 ### Organization Configuration

-There are three sections in the organization configuration page:
+There are three tabs in the organization configuration page:

 1. [System Configuration](#system-configuration)
 2. [SMTP Server Configuration](#smtp-server-configuration)